-Jen Atkin Tells Us Her 4-Step Hair Routine & The Smart Idea Behind Ouai’s Next Big Launch
+Jen Atkin Tells Us Her 4-Step Hair Routine & Hints On Ouai's Next Big Launch

 “OMG, your hair is amazing,” Jen Atkin, hair icon, says to me within five seconds of sitting down at the Mane University x Dyson Head of the Class event in Los Angeles.
 It's not a humble brag (well, not completely)... but it speaks to her warmth and openness.
 I instantly feel like she’s my best friend.
 One that I happen to share with 2.6 million other people who follow her on Instagram.